lugui1998/Instant-File-Share/README.md

     key: '4sd7f685h43s87d56fhasdfgsad95'
 }
 ```
-- To finish, fill `ddns` entry of the config.json file with the URL of your Worker and the password you hashed above.
+- To finish, fill the `ddns` entry of the `command/config.json` file with the URL of your Worker and the password you hashed above.

 ### Proxy Setup